MatthewClarkMay/beautiful-jekyll/red-team-links.md

 title: Red Team Tools and References
 ---

 Here is a small collection of tools and references I find useful for various red team operations.
+I'll be adding to this list soon.

 # Tools